 - Long-lived assets (including PP&E, goodwill and other intangible assets) may qualitatively trigger impairment evaluation – even if between reporting periods or it is not time for the normal annual evaluation.

 - Costs capitalized along with a contract with a customer may need to be written-off if the contract was early terminated.

-Take care.
-Every line item in the financial statements – and every disclosure- should be analyzed for potential impact as a result of COVID-19.
+It is clear that there are many crucial coronavirus accounting impacts, so be sure to take care.
+Every line item in the financial statements – and every disclosure - should be analyzed for potential COVID-19 accounting impacts.

 For additional reference materials, please visit Becker’s coronavirus resource center.